denten-courses/masters-seminar/2024-fall/README.md

 [713]: https://drive.google.com/file/d/1L1zfnq34qWMm8_rSEBaLxxRXuPFdWTqp/view?usp=sharing
 [715]: https://drive.google.com/file/d/1UdFqtgRPeWl24Sw8iR4VC586LI2uFKKX/view?usp=sharing

-!!!
-Election Day: The four day “Election Break” was established by the Columbia University Senate in October 1970 to permit students and faculty to work on the elections in their home districts or elsewhere.
-I honor that original intention and encourage you to consider how you can best take advantage of the short break from classes.
-Please continue your reading for this week as usual.
-We will be discussing the Week 6 readings alongside those in Week 7.

 ### Week 8

 - Selections from *Towards a Sociology of the Novel* (1963) by Lucien Goldmann.